huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_instance.md

 The `volume` block supports:

-* `disk_encryption_id` - (Optional) Specifies the key ID for disk encryption.
-Changing this parameter will create a new resource.

 * `size` - (Required, Int) Specifies the volume size.
 Its value range is from 40 GB to 4000 GB.
 The value must be a multiple of 10.
 Changing this resize the volume.

 * `type` - (Required, String, ForceNew) Specifies the volume type.
-Its value can be any of the following and is case-sensitive: ULTRAHIGH: indicates the SSD type.
+Its value can be any of the following and is case-sensitive:
-  ULTRAHIGHPRO: indicates the ultra-high I/O (advanced), which supports ultra-high performance (advanced) DB instances.
+    - ULTRAHIGH: indicates the SSD type.
+    - LOCALSSD: indicates the local SSD.

+  Changing this parameter will create a new resource.

+* `disk_encryption_id` - (Optional) Specifies the key ID for disk encryption.
 Changing this parameter will create a new resource.

 The `backup_strategy` block supports: